obnoxious-consequnence/Exam/README.md

 ### How do you represent an image in a Numpy array?

+Say we have a 100 x 200 image, the ndarray would be representet like this

+(100, 200, 3) where the last dimension is the colors (BGR with opencv)

 ### What is a colour space?

+Color space is an abstract mathematical model which simply describes the range of colors as tuples of numbers, typically as 3 or 4 values or color components (e.g. RGB, HSV, CMYK).

 ## Movement Detection